carlsmith/coffeeshop/docs/book/cosh_gists.md

      "galleryURL": "https://gallery-cosh.appspot.com/#98f97a41924ca81c9863"
     }

+## Function: `clone`

+The `clone` function works like `chit`, but simply accepts a Gist ID as a string.
+It returns a gist chit populated with data from GitHub.

+    run clone "98f97a41924ca81c9863"

 ## Function: `publish`

-The `publish` function takes a file hash or gist hash, or a key string for either, and publishes the hash as a gist on GitHub.
+The `publish` function takes a file chit, or a key string for one, and publishes the chit as a gist on GitHub.

-The `publish` function returns a hash, equal to what `clone` would return for the newly published gist, which can be piped.
-The following line would first publish `foo.coffee`, then overwrite it in storage with the gist data.
+The `publish` function returns a gist chit, equal to what `clone` would return for the newly published gist.
+The following line would first publish `foo.coffee`, then overwrite it in storage with the gist chit that `publish` returns.

     set publish "foo.coffee"